-Universities UK (UUK) represents higher education employers in discussions over the future of the USS scheme, which is a valued part of the remuneration package in higher education.
+Universities UK (UUK) represents 340 higher education employers, including universities, research institutions and charities, in discussions regarding Universities Superannuation Scheme (USS), the pension arrangement which forms a valued part of the remuneration package of many staff in higher education.

 USS, along with many other schemes in the UK that provide defined benefits, has in recent years seen the costs of those benefits increase.
 In short, changes in the UK and global economy mean that expected returns in the future from the scheme’s investments are lower, meaning that more money is needed to fund USS’s pensions promises.

 These challenges are discussed in detail when a formal ‘valuation’ of USS takes place; these have taken place as at March 2017 and March 2018, and another is planned for March 2020.
 In these discussions, UUK is committed to securing the best possible outcome for scheme members, scheme employers, the USS Trustee and The Pensions Regulator so that the scheme can continue to offer excellent, sustainable benefits while making sure benefits are safe and secure for the long-term.